Home serves as our safe haven and refuge away from the world, but how often do we think about the quality of the air inside it?

-These factors all play roles in the quality of air you breathe and the overall feeling inside your home.
+These factors all play roles in the quality of the air you breathe and the overall feeling inside your home.

-Let’s walk through a few actions you can take to improve the air within your home by removing air pollutants, adding fresh air, increasing filtration and managing humidity.
+Let’s walk through a few actions you can take to improve the air within your home by removing air pollutants, adding fresh air, increasing filtration, and managing humidity.

 Take control of air pollutants

-- Use a HEPA-quality vacuum cleaner on rugs, carpets, furniture and pet bedding frequently.
+- Use a HEPA-quality vacuum cleaner on rugs, carpets, furniture, and pet bedding frequently.

 Bring in fresh air